-We go through all of those details and other tips and tricks below.
+We review all those details and other Oculus Link tips and tricks below.

-If you have any trouble trying to setup Oculus Link, comment down at the bottom of this guide, and we can help you out.
+If you have trouble setting up Oculus Link, comment at the bottom of this guide, and we can help you.

 - Oculus Link Requirements

-- How To Setup Oculus Link With The Oculus Quest
+- How To Setup Oculus Link With The Meta Quest 2

 - Oculus Link Not Working: FAQs